sk1418/retmux/README.md

 	 / /  /  __/ /_/ / / / / / /_/ />  <
 	/_/   \___/\__/_/ /_/ /_/\__,_/_/|_|

-				- a tmux backup/reload tool
+				- A tmux backup/reload tool

 ##Introduction
 Tmux is very handy tool.
 However we cannot persist the sessions and reload them later.
 We want to restore our sessions in some situations.
 E.g. when we have to reboot the machine or we want to "clone" all sessions from a machine to another.